munnep/kitchen_ec2/README.md

 # Kitchen EC2 Amazon

-This repository describes Test Kitchen plugins for testing Terraform configuration.
+This repository creates a virtual machine to get you started with this Test Kitchen.
+It is based on this [Test Kitchen Tutorial](https://newcontext-oss.github.io/kitchen-terraform/tutorials/amazon_provider_ec2.html).

+It also enables you to quickly test other Test Kitchen options you want.

-You create infrastructure in AWS and using the Test Kitchen plugin you see of your created configuration is actually an Ubuntu server.
+You create infrastructure in AWS and using the Test Kitchen plugin you see if your created configuration is actually an Ubuntu server.

 # Prerequisites